Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Further Related Work

 \paragraph{State abstraction} State abstraction is concerned with removing from the representation all that state information that is irrelevant to the task.
 In contrast, we are worried about learning representations containing too little information, which can lead to state aliasing.
 Nonetheless, as argued by \citet{McCallum95PhD}, state abstraction and state aliasing are two sides of the same coin.
-That is why we borrowed the mathematical frameworks of state abstraction to describe the phenomenon of policy confounding. \citet{Li06ISAIM} provide a taxonomy of the types of state abstraction and how they relate to one another. \citet{Givan03AIJ} introduce the concept of bisimulation, which is equivalent to our definition of Markov history representation (Definition \ref{def:markov_history}) but for states instead of histories. \citet{Ferns2006Methods} proposes a method for measuring the similarity between two states. \citet{castro2020scalable} notes that this metric is prohibitively expensive and suggests using a relaxed version that computes state similarity relative to a given policy.
-This is similar to our notion of $\pi$-Markov history representation (Definition \ref{def:pi_markov_history}).
+That is why we borrowed the mathematical frameworks of state abstraction to describe the phenomenon of policy confounding. \citet{Li06ISAIM} provide a taxonomy of the types of state abstraction and how they relate to one another. \citet{Givan03AIJ} introduce the concept of bisimulation, which is equivalent to our definition of Markov state representation (Definition \ref{def:markov_state}). \citet{Ferns2006Methods} propose a method for measuring the similarity between two states. \citet{castro2020scalable} notes that this metric is prohibitively expensive and suggests using a relaxed version that computes state similarity relative to a given policy.
+This is similar to our notion of $\pi$-Markov state representation (Definition \ref{def:pi_markov_state}).
 While the end goal of this metric is to group together states that are similar under a given policy, here we argue that this may lead to poor OOT generalization.